veggiemonk/awesome-docker/README.md

 ### CI/CD

-- [Buddy](https://buddy.works) - The best of Git, build & deployment tools combined into one powerful tool that supercharged our development.
+- [Buddy :heavy_dollar_sign:](https://buddy.works) - The best of Git, build & deployment tools combined into one powerful tool that supercharged our development.
 - [Captain](https://github.com/harbur/captain) - Convert your Git workflow to Docker containers ready for Continuous Delivery by [@harbur](https://github.com/harbur).
 - [Cyclone](https://github.com/caicloud/cyclone) - A cloud native CI/CD platform built for container workflow by [@caicloud](https://github.com/caicloud).
 - [Docker plugin for Jenkins](https://github.com/jenkinsci/docker-plugin/) - The aim of the docker plugin is to be able to use a docker host to dynamically provision a slave, run a single build, then tear-down that slave.